vauxoo-tests/vauxoodocstheme/doc/source/dashboard_demo.rst

 ===================
-OpenStack dashboard
+Vauxoo dashboard
 ===================

-As a cloud end user, you can use the OpenStack dashboard to provision your own resources within the limits set by administrators.
+As a cloud end user, you can use the Vauxoo dashboard to provision your own resources within the limits set by administrators.
 You can modify the examples provided in this section to create other types and sizes of server instances.